 If anything Muslim men should be the ones protesting because their wives seem to be getting the better end of the deal.

 Oppression is stopping someone doing something that is natural to them.
 It is obvious that women are most fertile in their early 20’s and as they get older they become less fertile, this shows that it is natural for a woman to start a family quite young.
 Nowadays women who are successful in business and are very career minded see themselves as feminists many are put off getting married and having children so that they can focus on their career and get further in life academically and financially, but this is what I would call oppression because stopping a woman from doing what is natural to her by teaching her to be a career woman, never get married or have any children, dress like a man and behave like a man is not very feminine at all.

-So if you’re a feminist and you want to know what feminism really is then deepen your search for the truth in Islam because Islam gave more rights to a woman than any feminist movement ever could.
+So if you’re a 'feminist' and you want to know what feminism really is then deepen your search for the truth in Islam because Islam gave more rights to a woman before all these feminist movements